 It probably will be…

-This blog post is an extract from the witty new book Truth, Lies and Statistics
+This blog post is an accompaniment to the eBook Truth, Lies & Statistics (and there are more resources below).

 Discover the exciting world of statistical cheating and persuasive misdirection.

 If you look online there are all sorts of humorous graphs that prove the Post Hoc Fallacy.
 Over the past 20 years or so, there’s been a huge increase in the anti-vaccine movement, particularly in the US, and there have been all sorts of spurious correlations that have been ‘discovered’ that ‘prove’ that there is a causal link between vaccination programmes and autism.
 At the same time, to debunk the most crackpot of the theories, other – equally ridiculous – correlations have popped up too.

 There was one that was published that showed the correlation between sales of organic food in the US and diagnosis of autism: